svenskan/folket/README.md

 1. [Download][archive] an archive with the latest version of the dictionary.
 2. Unzip the archive and copy `Folket.dictionary` to `~/Library/Dictionaries`.
-3. Open the Dictionary app and activate the Folket dictionary in the settings.
+3. Open the Dictionary app and activate the Folket dictionary in the preferences.

 ## Usage